 From time to time, it’s a good idea to sit down and think about the value proposition you provide prospective buyers in your subscription marketing efforts.
 When you are running a Six Sigma subscription marketing program, you will have ample opportunity to test your ideas.
 We at Mequoda have the privilege of marketing dozens of premium subscription products including magazines, newsletters and memberships that spark a myriad of ideas on how to create value.

 Through our extensive experience in subscription marketing, we have found that there are three distinct ways to create overwhelming subscription value.

 Find out the CMS features that publishers require to manage an online publishing business.
 Download a FREE copy of 7 Ways Haven Wordpress Goes Beyond Wordpress, and discover the features all publishers should have access to for a bigger audience, greater revenue, and higher profits.

-1. Doing the math on the value of the digital library
+1. Doing the math on the value of the digital library for subscription marketing

 Whether your digital library includes issues, books or videos, the odds are it adds up to an overwhelming value proposition.
 Consider CLAYFlicks, the video library on the Ceramic Arts Network Website.
 The core content is drawn from an archive of high-quality ceramic arts instruction created by the folks at the American Ceramic Society and Ceramic Arts Network.
 Upon becoming a member, the user receives immediate access to over 75 courses that in total originally retailed for a whopping $3,186.15.
 For just $8.97 a month, the subscriber gets access to all of the new videos that are added each month – allowing a savvy copywriter to position the robust archive as a free gift available to all new members.
 The value of that archive continues to grow over time as new videos are added each month.